Unit PasDoc_Hashes

 Description

 This unit implements an associative array.
-Before writing this unit, I've always missed Perl commands like $h{abc}='def'
+Before writing this unit, I've always missed Perl commands like $h{abc}='def' in Pascal.

 Version 0.9.1 (works fine, don't know a bug, but 1.0?
 No, error checks are missing!)